solo-io/gloo/docs/content/guides/security/auth/jwt/access_control/_index.md

     app: jwks-server
 ```

-Gloo Edge should have discovered the service and created an upstream named `gloo-system-jwks-server-80`; you can verify this by running `kubectl get upstreams -n gloo-system`.
+Gloo Gateway should have discovered the service and created an upstream named `gloo-system-jwks-server-80`; you can verify this by running `kubectl get upstreams -n gloo-system`.
 Should this not be the case (for example because you have disabled the discovery feature), you have to create the upstream yourself:

 {{< tabs >}}
 {{< tab name="glooctl" codelang="shell">}}